 ▲ NOTE for IOL nodes: Ethernet interfaces for IOL nodes are placed into groups of 4.
 A value of 1 for Ethernet means your node will have 4 interfaces.
 The serial interface option is available for IOL nodes only and follows the same grouping structure as ethernet interfaces.
-A value of 1 for Serial means your node will have 4 serial Ethernet portgroups (4 int each) Serial portgroups (4 int each) interfaces.
+A value of 1 for Serial means your Ethernet portgroups (4 int each) Serial portgroups (4 int each) 1 node will have 4 serial interfaces.
 Custom MAC address for Qemu nodes only.
 You can define your own MAC address for first interface: 11.
-First Eth MAC Address aa:bb:cc:00:de:ad QEMU Version EVE will pre-set the best recommended QEMU version 12. for each node template.
+First Eth MAC Address aa:bb:cc:00:de:ad 12.
+EVE will pre-set the best recommended QEMU version for each node template.
 This value can be changed per your needs.
-Qemu architecture is pre-set per image vendor 13. recommendations.
-This value can be changed per your needs QEMU Nic tpl(vmxnet3) Type of Qemu NIC is pre-set per image vendor 14. virtio-net-pci recommendations.
-This value can be changed per your needs. tpl(vmxnet3) 15.
-QEMU custom options -machine type=pc-1.0,accel=kvm -cpu Nehalem -serial mon:stdio -nographic -r Qemu custom options are pre-set per image vendor recommendations.
+13. Qemu architecture is pre-set per image vendor recommendations.
+This value can be changed per your needs 14.
+Type of Qemu NIC is pre-set per image vendor recommendations.
+This value can be changed per your needs. tpl(vmxnet3) type of Qemu NIC is pre-set per image vendor recommendations.
+This value can be changed per your needs.
+15. QEMU custom options -machine type=pc-1.0,accel=kvm-cpu Nehalem-serial mon:stdio-nographic-r recommendations.
 This value can be changed per your needs Startup configuration None Startup configuration: Value can 16. be changed to set your node to boot from saved configurations.
 Refer to section 11.3 for more details.
-The Delay value is set in seconds and can be used to delay a node from booting after it is started.
-Example: if the value is set to 30, the node will wait 30 seconds 1 before processing its boot sequense.
+The Delay value is set in seconds and can 17. be used to delay a node from booting after it is started.
+Example: if the value is set to 30, the node will wait 30 seconds before processing its boot sequense.
 This feature is useful in conjunction with the "Start all nodes" function if your lab requires certain nodes to start up before others or to avoid a mass-start of very heavy nodes.